ula1111111111/ula1111111111.github.io/etfsvsequallyweighted.md

   "full": {
     url: "https://visualize.graphy.app/view/4c192612-84b8-45c4-ac51-93d98b1ce3ef",
     title: "Key Observation (2005-2020):",
-    text: "Over this long 15-year period, the equally-weighted portfolio shows solid performance.
-However, it is crucial to note that <strong>due to the length of this period, there is a possible influence of Survivorship Bias</strong>.
-Companies that went bankrupt before 2020 are excluded from the data, which may artificially inflate the apparent performance of small-cap stocks in the EW portfolio."
+    text: "Over this 15-year period, the equally-weighted portfolio (EW) demonstrates the power of \"Market Breadth\".
+While the ETF (ONEQ) is driven by a handful of giants, the EW benefits from the explosive growth of mid-caps during recovery phases (2009-2013), building a lead that allows it to withstand the late dominance of Big Tech. <em>Note: Due to the long duration, these results might be partially influenced by Survivorship Bias.</em>"
   },
   "post_crisis": {
     url: "https://visualize.graphy.app/view/b51fa31b-4f14-41a6-bee0-4c7ef1f6bb21",